solliancenet/foundationallm-aifoundry-workshop/README.md

 5. Note how the agent responds with the code and the download link.
 Download the code file and open it to validate the code.

 ### Exercise 3: Add a knowledge action to the agent

+In this exercise, you will add a knowledge action to the agent.
+The knowledge action allows the agent to access external knowledge sources and use them to answer questions.

 1. Under the **Knowledege** section, select the **+ Add** option.
 Select the **Files** options from the list of data sources.